- About SciFinder |

 - How To Guides—many brief how-to explanations with screenshots

 - Strategies—specialized for small-molecule searching, synthetic chemistry, and polymer chemistry

 For UNH Library assistance with SciFinder and chemical information searching, please contact:

 - Bob Constantine, Chemistry Library Associate.
 (603) 862-1083; email@example.com; Office: Chemistry Library)

 - Emily Poworoznek, Engineering & Physical Sciences Librarian.
 (603) 862-4168; firstname.lastname@example.org; Office: Engineering, Math & Computer Science Library)

-For after-hours assistance with connection issues, contact help for database access.
+For after-hours assistance with connection issues, report an access problem.